-Persia was an ancient empire that dominated large portions of what we now know to be the Middle East.
-During their zenith, they were known for breeding incredible horses that were beautiful, athletic, and spirited.
-Many of these breeds have been lost to time.
-Those that still exist are evidence of the skill and mastery of the Persians when it came to horsemanship.
+Persia was an ancient empire that dominated large portions of what we now call the Middle East.
+During its zenith, it was known for breeding incredible horses that were beautiful, athletic, and spirited.
+Many of these breeds have been lost to time, but those that still exist are evidence of the skill and mastery of the Persians when it came to horsemanship.

-Modern-day Iran is the home of most ancient Persian tribes, and some people still speak the language as their native tongue, although it is currently known as Farsi.
-There are still Persians in Afghanistan and Tajikistan who breed and work with some of the Persian horses listed here.
+Modern-day Iran is the home of most ancient Persian tribes, and some people still speak the language as their native tongue, though it is currently known as Farsi.
+There are many Persians in Afghanistan and Tajikistan who also breed and work with some of the Persian horses listed here.

 Asil horses are known to be of the purest blood of the ancient Persian horses.
 Although there are very few left today, they are treasured by those who keep them.
 Originally, the Asil horse’s breeding was widespread because they were thought to bring spiritual and material wealth to their keepers.
 Thus, their bloodlines are protected and fostered within tribes and families.
 In some tribes, it was forbidden to cross the strain with any other horse breed or bloodline.